vishnudevtj/vishnudevtj.github.io/_posts/2017-06-28-my-blogging-workflow.md

 git clone https://github.com/vishnudevtj/vishnudevtj.github.io.git
 ```

-I keep a note.org file which contains all my notes , also have a org capute for note which inserts the notes .
+I keep a note.org file which contains all my notes , also have a org capture for note which inserts the notes .
 When i need to post my note as a blog .
 The required region is selected , and it is exported with [ox-gfm](https://github.com/larstvei/ox-gfm) exporter , since jekyll uses the github flavoured Markdown .
-Using the [Yasnippet](http://github.com/joaotavora/yasnippet) , the frontmatter of the post is inserted
+Using the [Yasnippet](http://github.com/joaotavora/yasnippet) , the front matter of the post is inserted

     # -*- mode: snippet -*-
     # name: Jekyll FrontMatter